- Splunk Enterprise and virtual machines

 Operating system notes and additional information

 Certain parts of Splunk Enterprise on Windows require elevated user permissions to function properly.
 For information about what is required, see the following topics:

 - "Splunk architecture and processes" in this manual.

 - "Choose the user Splunk should run as" in this manual.

-- "Considerations for deciding how to monitor remote Windows data" in the Getting Data In manual.
+- "Considerations for deciding how to monitor remote Windows data" in Getting Data In.

 To run Splunk 6.x on 32-bit FreeBSD 7.x, install the

 compat6x libraries.
 Splunk Support supplies best effort support for users running on FreeBSD 7.x.

 See "Install Splunk on FreeBSD 7" in the Community Wiki.

 Deprecated operating systems and features

 As we version the Splunk product, we gradually deprecate support of older operating systems.
-See "Deprecated features" in the Release Notes for information on which platforms and features have been deprecated or removed entirely.
+See "Deprecated features" in the Release Notes for information on which platforms and features have been deprecated or removed.

 Creating and editing configuration files on non-UTF-8 OSes

 Splunk Enterprise expects configuration files to be in ASCII or Universal Character Set Transformation Format-8-bit (UTF-8) format.
 If you edit or create a configuration file on an OS that does not use UTF-8 character set encoding, then ensure that the editor you are using is configured to save in ASCII/UTF-8.